-* This is easily checked by placing the body against the light (or by bringing a pointed torch next to the spacers) and observing it coming through the ivory lines and linen re-enforcement strips from the inside of the body.
-If the purfling lines had been set in half-depth (as is inscribed on the drawing) the light would, inevitably, be obstructed.
+Plate 6.
+A torch light placed next to one of the rib spacers can be clearly seen coming through the ivory lines and linen re-enforcement strips from the inside of the body.
+This would not be the case if the lines had been set in half-depth (as is indicated on the drawing).

 From the inscription on the drawing one gets the impression that the small pine, wedge-shaped blocks glued to the sides of the instrument are located directly underneath the ends of the two soundboard bars (below and above the sound hole), in other words, positioned in alignment with them.
 The number of these blocks, however, is not specified and their positioning on the side view of the instrument is not shown.